earthspecies/ispa/README.md

 ![](./fig_ispa.png)

 ISPA (Inter-Species Phonetic Alphabet) is a precise, concise, and interpretable system designed for transcribing animal sounds into text, inspired by IPA (International Phonetic Alphabet) used for transcribing human speech sounds into text.
+See [our paper](https://arxiv.org/abs/2402.03269) for more details.

 This repository contains the code and pretrained models for running the transcription.